JGRennison/OpenTTD-patches/README.md

 * Add features to duplicate an individual order and to change the jump target of conditional orders.
 * Add company setting for whether to advance the current order when cloning/copying/sharing (if current depot is in order list).
 * Add vehicle list menu item to mass cancel go to or service at depot orders.
+* Allow changing colour of orders in order list and timetable windows.
+* Add text label and departure board via order types.

 #### Stations